ALIRAZA17/Instagram-clone-Flutter/README.md

-# instagram_flutter
+# Instagram

-A new Flutter project.
+Instagram Clone Using Flutter

 ## Getting Started

-This is the Flutter Clone in which different packages are used.
+This is the Instagram Clone using flutter in which different packages are used.
 Basically Focused on having the Firebase Backend with different packages.